Futurecodemaster/Anime_EDA_APP/README.md

 [Check out the live app here!](https://navdeeps-eda-app.streamlit.app/)

 ## Abstract
-In this project, I've developed a web application using Streamlit, focusing on the analysis and visualization of a comprehensive anime dataset.
-My goal is to offer insights into various facets of anime, such as genres, ratings, and airing patterns.
-This application is designed to be an engaging tool for both anime enthusiasts and data analysts, providing interactive and in-depth exploration of anime data.
-I've created two tools as well: an Anime Recommendation Tool, designed to provide anime recommendations tailored to user input, and an Anime Rating Predictor, which attempts to forecast the rating of anime titles.
+The main purpose of my project was to create an interactive web application for analyzing and visualizing anime data.
+Using Streamlit, I developed a platform where users can explore various aspects of anime, such as genres, popularity trends, and viewer ratings.
+The app successfully integrates Python libraries like Pandas, NumPy, and Scikit-learn for processing large datasets and implementing machine learning for features like anime rating prediction.

+From this project, I achieved an engaging and user friendly application that offers personalized anime recommendations and insights into viewer behavior.

 ## Data Description